Communist Terror in Peru

 The political history of Peru, which gained its independence from the colonial administration of Spain in the 1820s, has been inconstant and controversial, despite stable periods of development.
 The country riddled by internal conflicts, civil wars, revolutions and political clashes has now gained infamy thanks to the actions of the Peruvian communists.

 The period of coups, military and authoritarian dictatorships, which lasted from the 1920s to the 1980s, concluded with the forming of the civilian government, which was followed by the anti-government guerrilla war of the extremist communists, Guevarists and Maoists, who had been preoccupied with their own ideological struggles for some years.
-This terrorist movement that has its roots in a student movement was lead by the Maoist Sendero Luminoso (Shining Path), which still has an influence on the internal politics of Peru even today.
-From the 1980s to its downfall in the middle of the 1990s, Sendero employed guerrilla warfare, terrorism, cooperation with criminal organizations and cultivation of hostility to achieve its political aims.
+This terrorist movement that has its roots in a student movement was named Sendero Luminoso (Eng.
+Shining Path).
+From the 1980s to its downfall in the middle of the 1990s, Sendero Luminoso used guerrilla warfare, terrorism, cooperation with criminal organizations and cultivation of hostility to achieve its political aims.

-Sendero Luminoso systematically eliminated landowners, enterprising individuals, intellectuals, law enforcement personnel and the members of the left wing-centrist American Popular Revolutionary Alliance (ARPA), and committed numerous terrorist acts, of which there were at least 2,600 in 1984 alone.
-In order to establish people's communes, Sendero also started destroying state owned and managed companies and infrastructures.
+Members of the Sendero Luminoso systematically eliminated landowners, enterprising individuals, intellectuals, law enforcement personnel and the members of the left wing-centrist American Popular Revolutionary Alliance (ARPA), and committed numerous terrorist acts, of which there were at least 2 600 in 1984 alone.
+In order to establish people's communes, Sendero Luminoso also started destroying state owned and managed companies and infrastructures.
 Tens of thousands of Amazonian Indians fell victim to the repression and violence of the Maoists.
-In the middle of the 1980s, Sendero started collaborating with drug lords and began establishing labour camps for its political opponents.
+In the middle of the 1980s, Sendero Luminoso started collaborating with drug lords and began establishing labour camps for its political opponents.